Terry-Mathew/rtios-next/IMPLEMENTATION_PATTERNS.md

 ---

+## 36. Race Condition Prevention (Async Database Operations)
+**The Problem**: Optimistic UI updates return immediately while database saves happen asynchronously.
+Downstream operations that depend on the database record (like saving related child records) fail because the parent doesn't exist yet, causing RLS policy violations.
+**The Solution**: Ensure critical database operations complete before returning control to the caller.
+Use `await` properly and only return after the database confirms the write succeeded.

+### Learnings:
+- **The Bug Pattern**: `addJob()` added the job to Zustand store immediately, set `activeJobId`, then returned BEFORE the database save completed.
+When `updateJobOutputs()` was called milliseconds later, the RLS policy check failed because the job didn't exist in the database yet.
+- **The Fix**: Move the `return` statement AFTER the `await jobService.saveJob()` completes, not before.
+- **Timing Guarantee**: If function A must complete before function B can succeed, A must wait for all critical async operations before returning.
+- **Performance Trade-off**: This adds 100-300ms latency but prevents data corruption and user-facing errors.

+### Prompt to Implement:
+> "Audit all async CRUD operations in Zustand stores.
+For each operation that modifies the database: 1) Ensure the function properly awaits the database call before returning.
+2) The `return` statement must come AFTER the database operation completes, not in a fire-and-forget pattern.
+3) Add error handling that rolls back optimistic updates if the database operation fails.
+Example: In `addJob`, the flow should be: a) Add to store (optimistic), b) AWAIT database save, c) If success, return jobId, d) If failure, remove from store and throw error.
+This ensures that when the function returns, the database is consistent with the UI state."

+---

+## 37. Optimistic Updates with Rollback (Error Recovery)
+**The Problem**: When an optimistic update succeeds in the UI but the database operation fails, the UI shows stale/incorrect data, confusing users and causing subsequent operations to fail.
+**The Solution**: Wrap database operations in try/catch blocks and implement automatic rollback of optimistic changes when errors occur.

+### Learnings:
+- **Optimistic Pattern**: Update the UI immediately for perceived performance, but track the change so it can be reverted.
+- **Rollback on Failure**: If the database save fails, remove the optimistically added item from the store and reset affected state (like `activeJobId`).
+- **Error Propagation**: Re-throw the error after rollback so the caller (UI) can show appropriate feedback (toast, error message).
+- **State Consistency**: After rollback, the UI should match the database exactly - no orphaned records in the store.

+### Prompt to Implement:
+> "Implement optimistic updates with automatic rollback in the job store.
+1) In the `addJob` function: a) Create a unique ID for the new job, b) Optimistically add it to the store, c) Set it as the active job, d) Wrap the database save in try/catch, e) On error, remove the job from the store using `state.jobs = state.jobs.filter(j => j.id !== newJobId)`, f) If the failed job was active, reset `activeJobId` to null, g) Re-throw the error to notify the caller.
+2) Add detailed error logging that shows both the error object and a human-readable message.
+3) Ensure the rollback happens in the same synchronous operation as the error handling to prevent race conditions."

+---

+## 38. Supabase Error Serialization (Debugging)
+**The Problem**: Logging Supabase errors with `console.error(error)` or `JSON.stringify(error)` prints `{}` because PostgresError properties are non-enumerable, making debugging impossible.
+**The Solution**: Explicitly destructure error properties (`message`, `code`, `details`, `hint`) when logging, and create structured error objects for visibility.

+### Learnings:
+- **Non-enumerable Properties**: Supabase's `PostgresError` has its properties defined as non-enumerable, so they don't show up in standard serialization.
+- **Explicit Extraction**: Always log `{ message: error.message, code: error.code, details: error.details, hint: error.hint }` instead of the raw error object.
+- **Error Codes**: The `code` field is critical for diagnosing issues (e.g., `42501` = RLS violation, `23503` = foreign key violation).
+- **Hint Field**: The `hint` field often contains the exact solution to the problem.

+### Prompt to Implement:
+> "Fix all Supabase error logging in the codebase.
+1) Find all `console.error(error)` calls in service functions that interact with Supabase.
+2) Replace them with structured logging: `console.error('Operation failed:', { message: error.message, code: error.code, details: error.details, hint: error.hint })`.
+3) In development mode, also log the full stack trace for debugging.
+4) Create a helper function `serializeSupabaseError(error)` that returns a structured object, and use it consistently everywhere.
+5) Update error handling in stores to use the same pattern, logging both the serialized error and a user-friendly message."

+---

+## 39. RLS Policy Debugging (Supabase)
+**The Problem**: Row Level Security policies fail silently with cryptic error codes, and it's hard to determine whether the issue is authentication, missing data, or policy configuration.
+**The Solution**: Create a systematic debugging checklist that verifies each layer: authentication, parent record existence, policy configuration, and timing.

+### Learnings:
+- **Common Error Codes**:
+  - `42501` = RLS policy violation (user not authorized OR parent record doesn't exist)
+  - `23503` = Foreign key violation (parent record missing)
+  - `23505` = Unique constraint violation (duplicate record)
+- **Parent-Child Policies**: For child tables (like `job_outputs`), the RLS policy checks if the parent record (job) exists AND belongs to the user.
+If the parent is still being saved (race condition), the policy fails.
+- **Policy Types**: Create separate policies for SELECT, INSERT, UPDATE, DELETE operations - don't use a single catch-all policy.
+- **WITH CHECK vs USING**: INSERT and UPDATE policies need both `USING` (can I access this row?) and `WITH CHECK` (is the new data allowed?).

+### Prompt to Implement:
+> "Implement comprehensive RLS policy debugging.
+1) Create a troubleshooting guide that documents common RLS error codes and their causes.
+2) For child tables with relationship-based policies (like job_outputs checking the parent jobs table), add explicit policies for each operation: a) SELECT: `USING (EXISTS (SELECT 1 FROM jobs WHERE id = job_outputs.job_id AND user_id = auth.uid()))`, b) INSERT: `WITH CHECK (EXISTS (...))`, c) UPDATE: Both `USING` and `WITH CHECK`, d) DELETE: `USING (...)`.
+3) Add a SQL query to verify policy existence: `SELECT * FROM pg_policies WHERE tablename = 'your_table'`.
+4) Create a test script that verifies: user is authenticated, parent record exists, parent belongs to user, policy allows operation.
+5) Document the timing requirement: parent records must be fully committed to the database before child records can be inserted."

+---

+## 40. Async Operation Timing Guarantees (Architecture)
+**The Problem**: In complex flows involving multiple async operations (save job → save outputs → update UI), it's unclear which operations must complete before others can start, leading to race conditions and failures.
+**The Solution**: Document explicit timing guarantees and use await chains to enforce execution order.
+Create a dependency graph for complex operations.

+### Learnings:
+- **Explicit Ordering**: If operation B depends on operation A's database record existing, A must `await` its database save before returning.
+- **Fire-and-Forget is Dangerous**: Never use fire-and-forget patterns (`promise.then()` without awaiting) for operations that other code depends on.
+- **Return Value Contracts**: A function that returns an ID should guarantee that a record with that ID exists in the database.
+- **Parallel vs Sequential**: Only run operations in parallel if they're truly independent.
+When in doubt, use sequential execution.

+### Prompt to Implement:
+> "Establish async operation timing guarantees across the codebase.
+1) Create a dependency analysis document that lists all async operations and their prerequisites.
+Example: 'saveJobOutputs requires: job record exists in database, user is authenticated'.
+2) Audit all async functions that return database IDs - ensure they await the database operation before returning.
+3) Add JSDoc comments to async functions specifying their guarantees: '@returns {Promise<string>} Job ID - guaranteed to exist in database when promise resolves'.
+4) For complex multi-step operations (like 'Run Intelligence'), create an orchestrator that enforces execution order: a) Save job (await), b) Save research (await), c) Save analysis (await), d) Update UI (sync).
+5) Add integration tests that verify timing guarantees by attempting dependent operations immediately after the prerequisite completes."

+---

 # The "Master Blueprint" Implementation Prompt

 Use this prompt when starting a new project or a major feature area to ensure the architecture remains consistent.